 Can You Get a DUI for Sleeping in Your Car?

 Virginia’s DUI law under §18.2-266 does not require a vehicle to be moving.
 Any person found intoxicated and in “physical control” of a vehicle can be charged with DUI, including someone asleep in a parked car.
-In Virginia, physical control is determined by factors like seat position, key possession, and whether the engine is running — not by whether the vehicle was driven
+In Virginia, physical control is determined by factors such as seat position, key possession, and whether the engine is running — not by whether the vehicle was driven

 If you are facing DUI charges, it is essential that you consult with an experienced DUI attorney.
 Contact us today at 540-318-5824 to discuss your case and learn how we can help you.